rozza/mongo-java-driver/docs/reference/content/builders/indexes.md

 ascending("quantity")
 ```

-This example specifies a compound index key composed of an ascending index on the `quantity` field, followed by an ascending index on
+This example specifies a compound index key composed of the `quantity` field sorted in ascending order and the `totalAmount` field
-the `totalAmount` field:
+sorted in ascending order:

 ```java
 ascending("quantity", "totalAmount")